inetum-orleans/java-update-ca-certificates/README.md

   -h, --host=<host>     Host to check.
 This will intercept SSL certificates chain
                           returned by this host.
-If chain is not trusted, it will add the last certificate in chain to trusted store, or the one specified by index option.
-  -i, --index=<index>   Index of the certificate to add.
-  -p, --port=<port>     TCP port of the host to check.
+If chain is not trusted, it will add the last certificate in chain to trusted store, or the one specified by index option.(default: google.com) -i, --index=<index>   Index of the certificate to add. (default: Last certificate index in certificate chain) -p, --port=<port>     TCP port of the host to check. (default: 443) -t, --truststore=<truststore>
+                        Truststore file to used.
 ```